Updated: Oct 3

 The Posterior Chain refers to the interconnected structures that run from the back of the leg up to the spine.
-The group of muscles that comprise the Posterior Chain include the calf (gastrocnemius), hamstrings, gluteus maximi, latissimus dorsi and the erector spinae muscles.
+The group of muscles that comprise the Posterior Chain include the calf (gastrocnemius), hamstrings, gluteus maximus, latissimus dorsi and erector spinae muscles.

 This extensive group of muscles are all recruited when swinging the kettlebell.
 So, by regularly including kettlebell swings into your training regime, you may experience improvements in other active areas of your life.

-For example, when I undertook Dan Jon’s 10,000 repetition kettlebell swing challenge (more on this below), which sees the competitor perform 10,000 swings over 20-days, I noticed a significant increase in power when rowing.
-Actually, after the challenge, I achieved one of my best ever 5,000m row times.
+For example, when I undertook Dan Jon’s 10,000 repetition kettlebell swing challenge (more on this below), which sees the competitor perform 10,000 swings over 20 days, I noticed a significant increase in power when rowing.
+Actually, after the challenge, I achieved one of my best 5,000-metre row times.

 So, if you’re desirous of eking out marginal improvements in your sport, or you just want to develop your Posterior Chain because of the associative physical benefits, start swinging.